Gregory P. Hawkins

-Gregory P. Hawkins is an American speaker, writer, teacher, lawyer and former elected official.
+Gregory P. Hawkins (born September 22, 1957) is an American speaker, writer, teacher, lawyer and former elected official.

 Personal information

 Born on September 22, 1957, Hawkins is the son of Joye (née Strange) and Paul Edward Hawkins.
 Hawkins is a fifth generation Utahn, his great-great-grandmother having arrived in the Salt Lake Valley with one of the first handcart companies.
 His father served with the U.S. Army occupation force in Germany after World War II and received a commission to the U.S. Air Force upon graduating from the University of Utah.
 Hawkins lived outside Utah during most of his childhood because his father's military and work assignments took the family to California, Hawaii, Georgia, Florida, and Kentucky.

 As a young man, Hawkins worked in a fast food restaurant, hardware store, a landscaping business, and as an electrician's assistant.
 He started his first business when he was 12 years old setting up a concessions stand at a recreation center in Florida.
-Hawkins' entrepreneurial spirit continued through his youth: he built and sold surfboards, marketed farm supplies, painted houses, and cleaned carpets.

-Hawkins graduated from Kentucky's Bardstown High School in 1974.
+Hawkins' entrepreneurial spirit continued through his youth: he built and sold surfboards, marketed farm supplies, painted houses, and cleaned carpets.Hawkins graduated from Kentucky's Bardstown High School in 1974.
 He then served an LDS mission.
 After his service, Hawkins began his studies at the University of Utah, but transferred to Brigham Young University in 1979.
 He graduated with his bachelor's degree in Political Science in 1981.
 After graduation, Hawkins obtained his Juris Doctor from the University of Utah in 1984.
+Hawkins is married to Arlene Joy Van Der Beek.